alpo22/trivia/README.md

 - on the results screen, show their score, show the character image, the quote, and what they guessed
 - the images at the end need to pre-load
 - when click 'share' on last screen, copy should change to 'copied'
+- show error/warning when submit without making a choice

 Identify who said the 5 simpsons quotes https://simpsons.fandom.com/wiki/Homer_Simpson#Quotes